 Times Square, New York, NY

-Times Square is the heart of New York City—a blur of bright lights and billboards, noise, steam, passion and possibilities.
-It is spectacle made manifest, day and night.
-For Valentine's Day we offer the Heart of Hearts, a space for both intimacy and performance within this spectacular atmosphere.
-A faceted ring of nine golden, mirrored hearts creates a pavilion that reflects and multiplies the pulsating activity of Times Square, creating a kaleidoscopic interior that dissolves the boundaries between viewing and performing.
+Times Square is spectacle made manifest, a blur of bright lights and billboards, noise, steam, passion, and possibilities.
+Heart of Hearts is a space for intimacy and performance within this spectacular atmosphere.
+A faceted ring of golden, mirrored hearts creates a pavilion that reflects and multiplies the pulsating activity of Times Square, creating a kaleidoscopic interior that dissolves the boundaries between viewing and performing.
 Within the ring, diamond-shaped spaces inside each heart create "kissing booths" where couples find their activities mirrored, allowing both privacy and publicity within the Heart of Hearts.

 New York, NY